madalinpopa/madalinpopa/src/content/about/index.md

 When I'm not engaged in technology-related activities, I enjoy spending my free time listening to music, reading books, and watching movies.
 When it's sunny out, I like to go on long walks and bike rides.

+19 years after my first computer today, I believe more than ever in Steve Jobs' quote:

+>Everybody in this country should learn to program a computer, because it teaches
+>you how to think ”- Steve Jobs.